RoyJumah/Math-Magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would to thank ``` Microverse``` for providing me the materials that enabled me to finish this exercise
+- I would like to thank ``` Microverse``` for providing me the materials that enabled me to finish this exercise

 <!-- LICENSE -->